matinfo/cmsplugin-socialsharekit/README.rst

 3.0 license.
 As long as you do not use the Social Share Kit in a business or money-making venture, it is free for your own personal use.

-For this I buying for you the **Unlimited**, result you have right to use this CMS Plugin in any unlimited commercial projects.
+I buying for you the **Unlimited** licence, result you have right to use this CMS Plugin in any unlimited commercial projects.

 **EOM** licence: